 The key goals and activities for Stage 5 rehabilitation include:

-- Non-contact sport specific drills or activities up to 6 months and potentially longer depending on the rate of healing of your knee
+- Non-contact sports-specific drills or activities for up to 6 months, and potentially longer depending on the rate of healing of your knee

 - Gradually build the intensity of your activities and sports specific training